d093w1z/pasend/README.md

 Download and install PulseDroid app from this repository:
 [PulseDroid.apk](https://github.com/dront78/PulseDroid/tree/master/bin)

-Input the Local IP address of your Pc and put 8000 (default) as porn number
+Input the Local IP address of your Pc and put 8000 (default) as port number